-As part of the restatement of the financial statements for the quarter ended March 31, 2022, the Company also recorded the correction of an immaterial error related to the valuation of the liability associated with the warrants issued to Trinity Capital Inc. in the restated financial statements for the quarter ended March 31, 2022, and reversed the out-of-period adjustment it had previously recorded for such immaterial error in the financial statements for the quarter ended June 30, 2022 in the restated unaudited condensed consolidated financial statements for such period.
+As part of the restatement of the financial statements for the quarters ended March 31, 2022 and June 30, 2022, the Company also recorded the correction of an immaterial error related to the valuation of the liability associated with the warrants issued to Trinity Capital Inc. in the restated financial statements for the quarter ended March 31, 2022, and reversed the out-of-period adjustment it had previously recorded for such immaterial error in the financial statements for the quarter ended June 30, 2022 in the restated unaudited condensed consolidated financial statements for the three and six months ended June 30, 2022.
 The Company reduced Derivative Warrant Liabilities by \$1.3 million in the condensed consolidated balance sheet as of March 31, 2022 and increased the Change in Fair Value of Derivative Warrant Liabilities by \$1.3 million in the restated unaudited condensed consolidated statement of operations for the period ended March 31, 2022 for the revaluation of the liability associated with the warrants issued to Trinity Capital.
-The increase to the Change in Fair Value of Derivative Warrant Liabilities increased total other income (expense) and decreased net loss recorded in the unaudited condensed consolidated statement of operations for the period ended March 31, 2022 (the Trinity Warrant adjustments are marked with a "(c)" in the table below).
+The increase to the Change in Fair Value of Derivative Warrant Liabilities increased total other income (expense) and decreased net loss recorded in the unaudited condensed consolidated statement of operations for the quarter ended June 30, 2022 decreased total other income (expense) and increased net loss recorded in the financial statements for the quarter ended June 30, 2022 decreased total other income (expense) and increased net loss recorded in the restated unaudited condensed consolidated statement of operations for the period ended June 30, 2022 decreased total other income (expense) and increased net loss recorded in the restated unaudited condensed consolidated statement of operations for the period ended June 30, 2022 (the Trinity Warrant adjustments are marked with a "(c)" in the table below).

-The Company recorded the following adjustments to correct the prior period errors in the financial statements as of and for the period ended March 31, 2022 such that the consolidated balance sheet and the year-to-date consolidated statement of operations appropriately reflect the accounting impacts of the related transactions (in thousands):
+The Company recorded the following adjustments to correct the prior period errors in the financial statements as of and for the period ended June 30, 2022 such that the consolidated balance sheet and the year-to-date consolidated statement of operations appropriately reflect the accounting impacts of the related transactions (in thousands):